 SICCAR’s data sharing platform is based on DLT—or Distributed Ledger Technology.
 Although the most well-known form of DLT is blockchain, blockchain is only one type of DLT.
 DLT is an umbrella term that refers to systems including shared data registers such as SICCAR.

-SICCAR’s platform is based on Directed Acrylic Graphs—or DAG—rather than blockchain.
+SICCAR’s platform is based on Directed Acyclic Graphs—or DAG—rather than blockchain.
 Although similar to blockchain in its decentralised nature and consensus-based algorithms, DAG is faster, more economic, and more scalable than blockchain technology.

 How does SICCAR’s Single Source of Truth enable the platform’s other components and processes?

 The Single Source of Truth is the founding principle of the SICCAR platform and the foundation upon which it is built.
-SICCAR’s SSOT enables all of its components and processes, such as the three layers—the Shared Data Register that provides mutual ownership of data, the Governance Layer that enables customised and enforced processes, and the Integration Layer that allows the platform to interface with other apps and services.
+SICCAR’s SSoT enables all of its components and processes, such as the distributed data Register that provides mutual ownership of data, the Design Tooling that enables customised and enforced processes, and the features that allow the platform to interface with other apps and services.